splunk/observability-workshop/content/en/s4r/2-opentelemetry/_index.md

 With the rise of cloud computing, microservices architectures, and ever-more complex business requirements, the need for Observability has never been greater.
 Observability is the ability to understand the internal state of a system by examining its outputs.
 In the context of software, this means being able to understand the internal state of a system by examining its telemetry data, which includes **metrics**, **traces**, and **logs**.

 To make a system observable, it must be instrumented.
 That is, the code must emit traces, metrics, and logs.
-The instrumented data must then be sent to an Observability backend such as **Splunk Observability Cloud**.
+The instrumented data must then be sent to an Observability back-end such as **Splunk Observability Cloud**.

 {{< mermaid >}}